-The affirmative vote of a majority of the votes cast is required to elect directors (Proposal 1).
-The affirmative vote of majority of the shares present in person or by proxy and entitled to vote on the matter is required to approve the amendment to the 2015 Plan (Proposal 2) and to ratify the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending September 29, 2018 (Proposal 3).
-A broker non-vote and an abstention or vote withheld with respect to the election of directors is not a vote cast and, therefore, will have no effect on the outcome of the election of directors.
-An abstention with respect to Proposal 2 or Proposal 3 will not be voted, although it will be counted for the purpose of determining the number of shares represented at the meeting and entitled to vote on the matter.
-Accordingly, an abstention will have the effect of a vote against Proposal 2 or Proposal 3.
-Broker non-votes have no effect on the outcome of the voting on Proposal 2 or Proposal 3.
+Each director must be elected by the affirmative vote of a majority of the votes cast with respect to each director by the shares present in person or represented by proxy and entitled to vote on the matter (Proposal 1).
+The affirmative vote of a majority of the shares present in person or by proxy and entitled to vote on the matter is required to ratify the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending October 2, 2021 (Proposal 2); to approve, on an advisory, non-binding basis, our executive compensation (Proposal 3); to approve the Governance Proposal (Proposal 4); and to approve the LTIP Amendment (Proposal 5).
+A broker non-vote or an abstention with respect to the election of directors is not a vote cast and, therefore, will have no effect on the outcome of the election of directors (Proposal 1).
+An abstention with respect to Proposal 2, Proposal 3, Proposal 4 or Proposal 5 will not be voted, although it will be counted for the purpose of determining the number of shares represented at the meeting and entitled to vote on the matter.
+Accordingly, an abstention will have the effect of a vote against Proposal 2, Proposal 3, Proposal 4 or Proposal 5.
+Broker non-votes have no effect on the outcome of the voting on Proposal 3, Proposal 4 and Proposal 5.